JeffersonLab/ceInstall/modules/README.md

 module test sim/2.4
 ```

-## gemc module
+## Usage: gemc module

-The uber module `gemc` controls the subset of geant4 / clas12 libraries to load.
+The uber module `gemc` controls the subset of geant4 / clas12 libraries necessary
+to run clas12 simulations.
 `module avail` will show the available versions of `gemc` and `module load gemc/version`
 will load the corresponding version.